Hottentotti/My-wellbeing-project/README.md

 ## Background
 People are typically too tired or exhausted to receive or give resources.
-This solution improves personal recourses, wellbeing and health by raising personal self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, and emotional skills.
+This solution improves personal recourses, wellbeing and health by raising personal self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, relaxing, and emotional skills.

 This is how you make a list, if you need one:
 * People are typically not productive and helpful.